Scrap the Welfare State!

 The so-called “conservative” broad church Conservative Party is quite socialist.
 I mean that it likes and has encouraged a big and busy state, as do a large majority of the country’s voters.
 Even the party’s “right-wing” is enamoured of the state’s provision of every aspect of its citizenry’s primary and secondary education, child-rearing, healthcare, hardship benefits, core pension provision and much social (in-community) and late-life (residential) care.
 The so-called “hard-right” Reform party contrives a dislike of the Conservatives’ mish-mash whilst largely endorsing their socialist big state approach.
 Standing leftwards of conservatism and milking all sorts of clapped-out class resentments, the Labour Party seeks to be strikingly more socialist than the Tories but is constrained by electoral and fiscal pragmatism.
 (The main difference between Labour’s socialism and the Conservatives’ is that Labour has an itch to nationalise.)
 In short, the country is governed by an unspoken Butskellism which sells out conservatism and endorses a socialism which nobbles the British person, the British voluntary sector, and British capitalism.
 (I have previously sketched out the need for pro bono professionalism.
 And I have sketched the capitalsm vs ethics dilemma.)

-The state is eating society and well over a third of the country’s annual income.
-The welfare state consumes about £500 billion of the state’s £800 billion tax income.
-(I aim to sketch these out more thoroughly.)
+The state is eating society.
+In cash terms, the state consumes getting on for half of the country’s annual income.
+The welfare state eats about half of the state’s tax-take.1An authoritatively accessible account of the situation is at the IFS Taxlab Key Questions.
 It does so in the name of fairness and niceness.
 Radically changing such a monster is impossible within the timescales of current retail politics.
 Indeed the whole idea of its deep reform is taken to be unimaginable when only a few institutional voices even mention it as a realistic even if distant prospect.
 (My impression is that only the Institute of Economic Affairs is consistent in beating this drum.)

 So socialism has won and few people seek a way out.